vllab-cau/vllab-cau.github.io/_pages/research.md

 **Development of AI for Self-Improving Competency-Aware Learning Capabilities**
 <img src='/images/incremental learning_small.jpg' width="300" align="left" style="margin-right:30px">

-   This project investigates the similarity from visual memory of sequential tasks based on machine learning-based embedding algorithms.
+   This project develops an algorithm that explores optimal models and parameters of prerequisite learning tasks suitable for new learning situations.

    Funded by IITP. <br>